Optimal polynomial smoothers for multigrid V-cycles: Conclusion

 \section{Conclusion}

 The fourth-kind Cheybshev iteration \eqref{eq:cheb-iter} is a very simple way to accelerate the simple smoother iteration $(I-\omega BA)^k$ in a multigrid V-cycle for an SPD system, provided the smoother $B$ is also SPD.
-All that is required is an estimate of the largest eigenvalue of $BA$, $\rho(BA)$.
+All that is required is an estimate of the largest eigenvalue of $BA$, $\rho(BA)$, which can be obtained from a few iterations of conjugate gradient or a generalized Lanczos iteration.
 No further parameters are involved.
 In particular, compared to the usual (first-kind) Chebyshev semi-iteration, the fourth-kind iteration avoids the need to pick a minimum eigenvalue determining the range of eigenvalues to target.
-The iteration improves the full multilevel V-cycle error contraction factor bound from (the maximum over all levels of) where $k$ is the number of smoothing steps and where $C$ is the approximation property involving the smoother $B$,
+The use of a single-step smoother like $\ell_1$-Jacobi, which satisfies $\rho(BA) \le 1$ by construction, can further eliminate even the need to estimate the largest eigenvalue.

-assuming $B$ has been scaled so that $\rho(BA) = 1$.
-Note that if the largest eigenvalue of $BA$ (before scaling) is overestimated by some fraction, this effectively increases $C$ by the same fraction.
-E.g., overestimating $\rho(BA)$ by 1\% effectively increases $C$ by 1\%, thus also increasing the contraction factor bound by 1\% in the limit as $k \to \infty$.
-The fourth-kind Chebyshev iteration is quasi-optimal for the multilevel bound.
-The optimal polynomials for the bound improve it by about 18\% in the limit as $k \to \infty$.
-These can be implemented with a small modification to the fourth-kind Chebyshev iteration with the same run-time cost.
-The implementation is more complicated as the optimal polynomials need to be found numerically.
-The extra complication may be worthwhile, especially for large $C$, although the optimized iteration can actually perform worse, particularly when $C$ is small or $k$ is large.
+We have given to our knowledge the first multilevel V-cycle bound for general (SPD) polynomial smoothers, isolating the polynomial from the single-step smoother.
+The asymptotic convergence rate of the symmetric V-cycle is bounded by the largest value across levels of